The best view yet of Apple's new 'Spaceship' campus that's beginning to take shape

-Construction is well underway for Apple’s new circular “Spaceship” campus, and a recent drone flyover courtesy of Apple Insider gives us an excellent look at the project’s progress.
+Construction is well underway for Apple’s new circular “Spaceship” campus, and a recent drone flyover gives us an excellent look at the project’s progress.

 The futuristic Apple Campus 2 is designed by Norman Foster’s firm, Foster + Partners, and will eventually feature curved glass panels, an underground parking lot, a private auditorium for keynotes and product launches, and a 360-degree view of nature.